1-Triacontanol: Rhizophora apiculata (Mangrove)

 In the hypocotyl treatment of triacontanol in the mangrove plant resulted in increased root and shoot growth.
 The rise in the number of primary and secondary roots, the length of roots, height and the biomass resulted from triacontanol treatment.
 Moreover, the reduction of nitrate reductase as well as increase amount of chlorophylls in the photosystem 1 and 2 observed.
 However, the increase in the concentration of triacontanol resulted in the decrease of the plant growth. hence, the amount of the alcohol treatment is the driving force for the enhanced results.

 Cell cultures in vitro

 Triacontanol also increases the growth of a cell in vitro by increasing the cell number in the culture.
 It can be attributed to the increase protein formation and rapid cell division induced by triacontanol.

 The growth of cell culture in vitro has been done with various plant species to observe the effects of triacontanol.
-Similar effects of triacontanol can be seen with a variety of plants like rice, wheat, corn, maize, cucumber, and many more.
+Similar effects of triacontanol can be seen with a variety of plants like rice, wheat, maize, cucumber, and many more.